Bugaboo Turtle car seat review

 What do you think of the design?

 Amazon and Bugaboo customers and parents we surveyed all love the look of the Turtle, as do I. The all-black design is sleek and stylish and works well for a boy or a girl.
 I have a Bugaboo buggy – the Bugaboo Cameleon 3 Plus (£687.78 on Amazon), so the matching Bugaboo car seat looked great when I used it with the pushchair frame, although it’s a shame that the seat isn’t compatible with Bugaboo buggies without the use of car seat adaptors.
 The adaptors come with the seat at no extra cost, which is good, but for ease of use (considering the car seat and buggy all come from the same brand) it would have been lovely to be able to transfer a sleeping baby in the car seat straight to the buggy without having to faff around with adaptors.

 Does the Bugaboo Turtle feel sturdy?

 Yes.
 The upside of having a slightly bulkier seat is that it feels very secure and sturdy.
 Compared to my previous Maxi-Cosi Pebble (£199 on Amazon), Elin looks really supported and protected in this seat.
 The padding gives it great side impact protection too.

 Are there different seat positions?

 Because this car seat sits within the 0+ group, it does not recline and is just rear-facing.
-Babies have to be rear-facing in the car until they are at least 15 months old.
+To be compliant with i-Size, babies have to be rear-facing in the car until they are at least 15 months old.

 How comfortable is the Bugaboo Turtle?